Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

-We will refer to these bifurcations as the \textbf{admissible bifurcations} throughout this paper.
-The connection between the types of periodic orbits, the admissible bifurcations, and the Orbit Index is given by the following result, proven in \cite{PY3}: \begin{theorem} Let $f_t:S\to S$ be a $C^3$-isotopy, $t\in(0,1)$, let $Per=\{(y,t)\in S\times(0,1)|\exists n>0, f^n_t(y)=y\}$, and let $Bif\subseteq Per$ denote the collection of $n$-junction and type $m\geq1$ orbits inside $Per$.
-Then, the Orbit Index (when defined) is a bifurcation invariant - that is, we have the following:
+Throughout this paper, we will refer to periodic orbits of type $m\geq1$ as the \textbf{admissible bifurcations of periodic orbits} or just the \textbf{admissible bifurcations} in short.
+With that terminology, we now recall the connection between the types of periodic orbits, the admissible bifurcations and the Mallet-Yorke Index, given by the following result, proven in \cite{PY3}: \begin{theorem} Let $f_t:S\to S$ be a $C^1$ one-parameter family, $t\in[0,1]$, and let $t_0\in[0,1]$ be some interior point.
+Assume $x$ is a type $0$ periodic orbit of minimal period $n$ for $f_t$, which persists in $[0,t_0)$ and splits into $k$ distinct type $0$ periodic orbits for $f_t$, as $t$ crosses into $(t_0,1]$ (in particular, $t_0$ is bifurcation parameter for $x$).
+Let us denote by $x_1,...,x_k$ these new periodic orbits - then, we have the following invariance rule: